This beautiful film is one of the most eloquent testimonies to the mystery of consciousness I have ever seen.

 The Wired Magazine article is illustrated with an etching of Shakespeare and highlights a recent speech given at a web design conference by a 23 year old wiz regarding identity as it is used and created online.

+Understanding and managing identity online is for all of us.
 What’s more, there is increasingly little to no gap between our online and offline selves.
+It’s not that online identity should reflect real identity; it is real identity.

 Tim Carmody, Wired Magazine